PITTSFIELD -- She remembers being completely overwhelmed.

 The Youth Advisory Board is made up of juniors and seniors from 14 Berkshire County high schools who have been chosen by school administrators.
-The board sets the agenda and chooses the topics for the conference each year.

 Carol Mulcahy and Cheryl Penna, who do community outreach work for the District Attorney's office, provide the speakers.
 The theme for this year's conference is "Leaders Sailing in the Right Direction."